troessner/articles/draft-how-does-mutant-work.markdown

 __Alright, so this doesn't look so complex anymore, now does it?__

-* We have a class with 2 instance methods
+* we have a class with 2 instance methods
 * `Mutant` takes this class and turns it into 2 subjects
-* Where each subject contains a node consisting of S-Expressions that corresponds to one of our instance methods.
+* where each subject contains a node consisting of S-Expressions that corresponds to one of our instance methods.

 ### Mutator